kpatenio/WSL-Documentation/README.md

 1. `sudo apt install npm`
 2. `sudo npm install npm@latest -g`

 For some reason, I did not get the latest version of npm.
-I had to run the second command to upgrade to the latest verseion.
+I had to run the second command to upgrade to the latest version.

 ### Using PPAs
 There are several good resource explaining the steps for installing npm using PPAs, like [this](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04) and [this](https://tecadmin.net/install-latest-nodejs-npm-on-ubuntu/).